 The United Nations (UN) is the global organisation that works for world peace, order and progress.
 The UN is such a huge organisation that it has to set up and work for different aspects of global peace, order and progress through several subagencies.
-In the UN, coordination and response in the event of disasters and emergencies are coordinated by the UN Office for the Coordination of Humanitarian Affairs (UN OCHA).
-UN-OCHA in collaboration with affected countries coordinates largeinternational scale assistance activities and flow of funds that go disaster management. into UN-OCHA has a coordination structure that involve other horizontal and vertical organisations like the UN Disaster Assessment and

-Coordination System (UNDAC), UN International Search and Rescue Advisory Group (UN INSARAG); and ON-Site Operations Coordinations Centre (OSOCC)
+In the UN, coordination and response in the event of disasters and emergencies are coordinated by the UN Office for Coordination the of Humanitarian Affairs (UN OCHA).
+UN-OCHA in collaboration with affected countries coordinates large-scale international assistance activities and flow of funds that go into disaster management.
+UN-OCHA has a coordination structure that involve other horizontal and vertical organisations like the UN Assessment and Coordination System (UNDAC), UN International Search and Rescue Advisory Group (UN INSARAG); and ON-Site Operations Co-ordinations Centre (OSOCC)

 OCHA plays a key role in operational coordination in crisis situations.
-These roles include assessing situations and needs: agreeing common priorities, developing common strategies to address issues such as negotiating access, mobilizing funding and other clarifying resources, consistent public messaging and monitoring progress.
+These roles include - assessing situations and needs; agreeing common priorities, developing common strategies to address issues such as negotiating access, mobilizing funding and other resources, clarifying consistent public messaging and monitoring progress.

-In periods of medical or health the COVID-19 emergencies like pandemic. the World health organisation, a specialized agency of the UN coordinates the preparedness and response.
+In periods of medical or health emergencies like the COVID-19 pandemic, the World health organisation, a specialized agency of the UN coordinates the preparedness and response.
 WHO, through its programmes like the health Emergencies programme, Centre for Research on the Epidemiology of Disasters (CRED), provides support to affected countries during the emergency, the relief phase and throughout the longer-term recovery process.